The global economy is doing well, the chief economist for the International Monetary Fund told CNBC on Friday.

-European Central Bank President Mario Draghi speaks about inflation in the euro zone.
+European Central Bank President Mario Draghi said Friday the global recovery is firming up.

 CNBC's Seema Mody reports on ECB President Mario Draghi's comments at Jackson Hole sending the Euro upward.

 U.S. government debt prices were mostly higher on Friday, as investors digested comments from central bankers.